Unique Program Aspects

 In addition to the core training experiences offered by our program, there are unique training opportunities which are not only educational but incredibly special opportunities for the residents who participate.

 This is a group of residents and faculty who work together to find ways to improve our residency training.
 Representatives from each class are nominated by their peers to sit on this committee that meets monthly.
-Each year the committee chooses 23 major topics to address that have been generated by concerns from residents and faculty.
+Each year the committee chooses 23 major topics to address that have been generated by concerns from residents and faculty, and many of the changes and innovations our residency has developed stemmed from Residency Committee.
 The committee members are always looking for ways to optimize educational opportunities and experiences for the residents.

 AAP Washington Chapter Representation